Showing posts with label arkansas. Show all posts

 Day 3: Wednesday, January 18, 2011

-Hubby ordered three pancakes, eggs, bacon, and biscuits, we spent $17.50.
+Hubby ordered three pancakes, eggs, bacon, and biscuits; we spent $17.50.

-We stopped at Murphy Gas in Horn Lake where we spent $40.00 on Unplus pump 8, gas price $3.249 for 12.31 gallons of gas.
+We stopped at Murphy Gas in Horn Lake, where we spent $40.00 on Unplus pump 8, with a gas price of $3.249 for 12.31 gallons of gas.

 We paid $9.00 to wash the van and seventy-five cents to vacuum it.